TosbackCgusBridge-Bot/CGUs-versions/Ford/Privacy Policy.md

 Contest or sweepstakes entrants only: If you are providing personally identifiable information in connection with a contest or sweepstakes through this website, and if you are selected as a winner, we may include your personally identifiable information in a publicly available winner's list.
 See the applicable contest or sweepstakes rules.

 9\.
-Access To and Control Over the Use of Your Personally Identifiable Information
+Access To and Control Over the Use of Your Information

 To correct or update your personally identifiable information you may contact us at: